 Another interactive sculpture, strange surreal chairs are awaiting you on the Malecon, full of weirdness and magic, you’ll love them if you don’t find them creepy.

 Alejandro Colunga is a well-known artist in Puerto Vallarta, having traveled to Vallarta on his own more than 40 years ago.
-His sculptures are now very well known all over the world and they grace his adoptive town too at “The Roundabout of the Sea” (La Rotonda del Mar) on the Malecon.
+His sculptures are now very well known all over the world and they grace his adoptive town too at “The Rotunda of the Sea” (La Rotonda del Mar) on the Malecon.

 These strange seats invite you to enjoy them, take a seat, touch them and get your photo taken for posterity.